 - The Ninja Fold.

-1. Check out this homemade WiFi booster
+1. This homemade WiFi booster

 Using a tin can and some other bits and pieces, you too can make this great WiFi booster for your home.
 Assembly is pretty straight forward and the rewards are impressive.